 - puzzle games, memory games, sports games, racing games, running games, rhythm/singing/dancing games, social games, quiz games, party games , versus-fighting games, word and spelling games, number games, mind games.

 The total budget for this scheme is estimated at €3.78 million.

 The total grant awarded to each project can range from €10,000 to €150,000 and must be 50% match funded.

 Creative Europe Desk UK offers free advice and support for Creative Europe applicants from the UK.
 Please get in touch if you are thinking of applying.

 New applicants must first obtain a Participant Identification Code (PIC) by registering for an ECAS account and enter company information into the Participant Portal.
-Please visit our FAQs page for further instructions.
+Please watch our video tutorials for further instructions.